What is the difference between die casting and normal casting?

 Recent News

-The cost of aluminum casting tooling can vary widely d……
+The cost of aluminum casting can vary widely depending……